-79 Council Member Paulsen:
+Council Member Paulsen:

-• Nothing to report, thanked everyone for coming tonight.
+Nothing to report, thanked everyone for coming tonight.

-83 Mayor Alder:
+Mayor Alder:

-- Also attended the ULCT conference and expressed the concern and need for accountability for both the City and State.
-Commented on the housing market and being unable to control the price of houses and developments. - Encouraged citizens to stay active and watch and be involved with the legislature, as constituents make a significant difference when they call ad work with legislators.
+Also attended the ULCT conference and expressed the concern and need for accountability for both the City and State.
+Commented on the housing market and being unable to control the price of houses and developments.